 The VLA15 vaccine is currently the only active vaccine program in human clinical development against Lyme disease.
 The program was granted Fast Track designation by the U.S. FDA in July 2017.
 The medical need for a Lyme disease vaccine is steadily increasing as the disease footprint widens in the USA and Europe.

-On April 30, 2020, Valneva and Pfizer announced they will work closely together throughout the development of VLA15.
+On April 30, 2020, Valneva and Pfizer announced they would work closely together throughout the development of VLA15.
 Pfizer will lead to late-stage development and sole control of the vaccine's commercialization.

-On June 8, 2020, Valneva announced that the antitrust-related condition precedent for its collaboration agreement with Pfizer had been met.
+On June 8, 2020, Valneva announced that the antitrust-related condition precedent for Pfizer's collaboration agreement had been met.

 On July 22, 2020, the Phase 2 study VLA15-201 announced it met its endpoints.
 Compared to Phase 1, the higher doses used in this trial elicited higher antibody responses across all serotypes.
 And, encouraging immunogenicity profile confirmed, including older adults.